typhoon-hil/vscode-typhoon-test-extension/README.md

 ![Pytest Monitor Demo](/assets/pytest-demo.gif)

 Pytest Monitor creates a new output channel, **Pytest Output**, in the Output panel, where the test results are printed.
-If the `typhoon-test.testRun.openReport` setting is enabled, the extension will create a new terminal **Allure Report**, where the Allure server will be started and the test results will be displayed in a web browser.
+If the `typhoon-test.testRun.openReport` setting is enabled, the extension will create a new terminal, **Allure Report**, where the Allure server will be started and the test results will be displayed in a web browser.
 If the `typhoon-test.testRun.pdfReport` will also generate a PDF report of the test results in the workspace directory.
 Execution results will be stored in the `report` directory.
 If the `typhoon-test.testRun.cleanOldResults` setting is enabled,